 In August 2020, CEO and local partner organizations expanded RCS in California to provide three monthly payments totaling $1,500 to an additional 1,000 citizens returning from incarceration under the Returning Home Well initiative, which provides housing, health care, treatment, transportation, direct assistance, and employment support for Californians returning home from prison.

 MDRC is conducting a study of the RCS program in a subset of cities.
-Early results are expected in mid-2021.
+Early results were released in September 2021.